WHEN DID EMPATHY BECOME A SIN?

 What about you?

-Politically-charged animosities have fractured so many of our communities, neighborhoods and families.
-Even the prospect of trying to understand one another feels threatening.
+Politically-charged animosities have fractured our communities, neighborhoods and families.
+Life long friendships have ended.
+Families have been torn apart.
+The prospect of trying to understand one another feels threatening.

 It feels to me like our social fabric is at risk.

 Also our long-held tradition of caring for one another.
+Refugees and immigrants are not just being turned away at our borders, they are being hunted, dehumanized and incarcerated without due process.
+Kids are being separated from their parents.
 Cutbacks in humanitarian aid have already caused more than a half a million deaths, two thirds of whom are children.
 Think about Sudan, Ukraine or Gaza.
-Here, in the US, refugees and immigrants are not just being turned away at our borders, they are being hunted, dehumanized and incarcerated without due process.
-Kids are being separated from their parents.

 All this makes me drop to my knees in prayer.